JohnCoates/Aerial/Readme.md

 Simply issue the following Terminal command: `brew cask install aerial`

 To upgrade Aerial, run `brew cask upgrade` in Terminal.
+If you want this to happen periodically for you, you can check [this project](https://github.com/NightRaider73/Aerial-Updater) that does exactly this.

 ## Setting Aerial as Your Screen Saver